nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Tips:**
 - The `redo` command is only available after an `undo`, allowing you to reapply the change if needed.
 - Remember that `undo` and `redo` are limited to the most recent changes.
 For more comprehensive [backups](#backup), consider exporting your data regularly.
+- The `undo` and `redo` history will be cleared after closing EduTuTu. (i.e. undo cannot be executed when EduTuTu is first open.)
+- Only the last 200 executed commands are saved in the `undo` / `redo` history.

 [Back to Table of Contents](#table-of-contents)